jcapco/lnumber/README.md

 # Toolkit for Computing the Laman Number

 This is a toolkit for computing the number of realizations of Laman graphs.
-It contains the `lnumber` library and a `nauty` plugin.
+It contains the `lnumber` library, the `lnumber` executable and a `nauty` plugin.

-The Laman number library `lnumber` is meant to be used as an external dynamic library by programs such as the Nauty Laman plugin.
-The library implements a fast algorithm, original executable implemented by Christoph Koutschan, that computes the Laman number of a Laman graph based on our paper (with M. Gallet, G. Grasegger, C. Koutschan, N. Lubbes and J. Schicho) see [Capco et. al. The number of Realization of a Laman Graph](http://www.koutschan.de/data/laman/).
+The Laman number library `lnumber` is designed to be used as an external dynamic library by programs such as the Nauty Laman plugin.
+The library implements fast algorithms that computes the Laman number (i.e. the number of realizations) of a Laman graph.
+The algorithms are based on the papers [Capco et. al. The number of Realization of a Laman Graph](https://doi.org/10.1137/17M1118312) for planar realizations and [Gallet M. et. al. Counting Realizations of Laman Graphs on the Sphere](https://doi.org/10.37236/8548)  for spherical realizations.
+The `lnumber` executable is a separate application (prelimanary version of the executable was initially implemented by Christoph Koutschan) that does not depend on the library but uses the same source.
+It shares the same functionality as the library, allowing users to query the Laman number from command line.

 The `nauty` plugin is a fork of the [Nauty-Laman plugin](https://github.com/martinkjlarsson/nauty-laman-plugin) originally written by Martin Larrson for the utility program `geng` provided by [Nauty](http://pallini.di.uniroma1.it/).
 The plugin counts the number of non-isomorphic Laman graphs of a given number of